A calm and safe space ... to explore your thoughts and feelings

-I work psychodynamically.
+The foundation of my approach is psychodynamic psychotherapy.
 The aim is to make sense of current difficulties by exploring the thoughts and feelings surrounding them.
 Often situations in the present have roots in the past.
-My role, as a therapist, is to help disentangle this and support you in paving the way towards living your own life with greater awareness and emotional freedom.
+My role, as a therapist, is to help disentangle these and support you in paving the way towards living your own life with greater awareness and emotional freedom.

-I deal with a wide range of problems such as: anxiety/panic attacks; loss and bereavement; stress; coping with change; family issues; lack of confidence or low self esteem; depression; traumatic events; phobias; mood disorders; relationship problems; sleep problems; behavioural problems; emotional impact of poor health; dependency issues; abuse; loneliness; work-life balance.
+I deal with a wide range of problems such as: anxiety/panic attacks; loss and bereavement; stress; coping with change; family issues; lack of confidence or low self-esteem; depression; traumatic events; mood disorders; relationship issues; sleep problems; behavioural difficulties; emotional impact of poor health; dependency issues; abuse; loneliness; work-life balance.
 This list is not exhaustive.

 The duration of the therapy will depend on your needs and the outcome of our initial discussions.
-Clients who wish to work at a deeper level or have more complex needs to explore may find that open-ended therapy is their preferred approach.
-Others who want to focus on a specific issue may feel that short-term is the best option for them.
+Clients who wish to work at a deeper level, or have more complex needs to explore, may find that open-ended therapy is their preferred approach.
+Others who want to focus on a specific issue may feel that short-term therapy is the best option for them.

 Long-term psychotherapy can be particularly helpful in dealing with deep seated problems as it provides the opportunity to explore recurring patterns of behaviour.
 By recognising triggers and understanding how we are drawn to repeating old patterns, we gradually develop greater insight into our own feelings and behaviour.

-Short-term psychotherapy takes one specific focus, agreed at the beginning.
-We would work on understanding its origins and the related impact on your current life.
+Short-term psychotherapy takes one specific focus, agreed at the beginning of the therapy.
+We then work on understanding its origins, the current impact on your life and possibilities for effective change.